cristalhq/builq/GUIDE.md

 sb.Addf(orClause2, 42)
 ```

-This builder is added because some projects require constant queries (precise definition might be different but you get the idea).
+Some projects require constant queries due to security policies (precise definition might be different but you get the idea).

 ## String placeholder